consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 - *User* is the individual who is exercising their rights.
 This User may or may not have a direct business relationship or login credentials with the Covered Business.
 - *User Agent* (**UA**) is the application, software, or browser which is used by the User to mediate their interaction with the *Data Rights Protocol*.

-- *Authorized Agent* (**AA**) is a natural person or business entity that a User has authorized to act on their behalf to exercise the rights encoded in this protocol
+- *Authorized Agent* (**AA**) is a natural person or business entity that a User has authorized to act on their behalf to exercise the rights encoded in this protocol and to accept status callbcks by implementing the ["Data Rights Status Callback" endpoint](#2041-post-status_callback-response).
-- *Authorized Agent Interface* (**AAi**) is the software component managed by an Authorized Agent to accept ["Data Rights Status Callback" endpoint](#2041-post-status_callback-response) calls.

-- *Privacy Infrastructure Provider* (**PIP**) is a business entity which provides software and process automation to enabled Covered Businesses to receive and process Data Rights Requests.
-- *PIP Interface* (**PIPi**) is the software component managed by a PIP which is responsible for providing the endpoints specified in sections [2.02](#202-post-exercise-data-rights-exercise-endpoint), [2.03](#203-get-status-data-rights-status-endpoint), and [2.05](#205-post-revoke-data-rights-revoke-endpoint).
-In cases where the Covered Business is operating without a PIP, these components will be operated by the *Covered Business*

 - *Covered Business* (**CB**) is the business entity which the *User* is exercising their rights with.
-- *Covered Business Interface* (**CBi**) is the software component managed by a Covered Business to provide the [Data Rights Discovery endpoint](#201-get-well-knowndata-rightsjson-data-rights-discovery-endpoint) and MAY also provide services for user identity verification.
+- *Privacy Infrastucture Provider* (**PIP**) is the technical and business layer which processes incoming Data Rights Requests.
+For many Covered Businesses, this may be a service they contract to fulfill these requests, but it may also be implemented directly by the Covered Business.
+This component is responsible for providing the endpoints specified in sections [2.02](#202-post-exercise-data-rights-exercise-endpoint), [2.03](#203-get-status-data-rights-status-endpoint), [2.05](#205-post-revoke-data-rights-revoke-endpoint), and [Data Rights Discovery endpoint](#201-get-well-knowndata-rightsjson-data-rights-discovery-endpoint)

 ## 2.0 HTTP Endpoint Specification